gogwilt/secrets-game-jam/devlog.md

   side right now, so it's a leap of faith.
 Maybe we can have the camera skew towards the forward direction for a player?
 * Movement still feels janky.
+* Collectibles hidden around the level would be good, especially to motivate the player to move forward in the level, and to give you a reward at the end.

+Edit: fixed the camera, and a few bugs.